eloj/lzw-eddy/README.md

 ## Features

-* No dynamic memory allocations in decompressor.
+* Fixed memory requirements.
+No dynamic memory allocations in decompressor.
 * Re-entrant design.
-Decompress into a fixed size buffer (minimum 4096 bytes recommended).
+Decompress into a fixed size buffer (~4KiB recommended).
 * No scratch buffer used when writing out strings.
 * Valgrind clean.